Regulatory Fees and Surcharges

 1.1.a FUSF Exemption.
 The surcharge will be waived to the extent that Customer demonstrates to Nitel’s reasonable satisfaction that Customer (a) has filed a Universal Service Worksheet with the Universal Service Administrator covering the twelve month period prior to the month for which Customer seeks the exemption (e.g. to be eligible for an exemption in February 2013, Customer must have filed a Universal Service Worksheet with the Universal Service Administrator covering February 2012) or (b) was not required to file a Universal Service Worksheet covering such period, either because Customer was not then providing telecommunications services or because Customer was then subject to the FCC's de minimis exception to the FCC's filing requirement.
 Notwithstanding the foregoing, the surcharge will not be waived with respect to: (x) charges for services purchased by Customer for its own use as an end user; or (y) charges for which the bill date is on, prior to, or within thirty days after, the date on which Customer applies for an exemption with respect to those charges.

-1.5 Federal Administrative Expense is a monthly charge to recover a portion of costs and expenses incurred by Nitel to implement, administer and comply with the FCC’s Universal Service Fund.
+1.5 Federal Administrative Expense is a monthly charge to recover a portion of costs and expenses incurred by Nitel, and any related charges incurred from Nitel's underlying carriers, to implement, administer and comply with the FCC’s Universal Service Fund.
 Customer is not required to pay this charge if it demonstrates to Nitel’s reasonable satisfaction that it meets the requirements to be exempt from the FUSF surcharge (see Section 1.1a above).
 The Federal Administrative Expense Fee is equal to Customer’s total net FUSF applicable charges multiplied by 1.18%.

-1.6 Federal Access Recovery Fee is a non-exemptible monthly charge applied on a per line basis and is related to the Federal Intercarrier Compensation Rules that set the rates charged between carriers for telecommunications traffic.
+1.6 Federal Access Recovery Fee is a non-exemptible monthly charge applied on a per line basis, and any related charges incurred from Nitel's underlying carriers, and is related to the Federal Intercarrier Compensation Rules that set the rates charged between carriers for telecommunications traffic.
 The Federal Access Recovery Fee is equal to the total of applicable local access monthly charge multiplied by 4.99%.
 The private line Federal Access Recovery Fee is equal to the total of all private line charges multiplied by 2.49%.

-1.8 Subscriber Line Charge (SLC) is a monthly surcharge to recover costs imposed by the FCC that local telephone companies pay for access charges on each local telephone line to partially reimburse long distance companies for the cost of routing long distance calls to and from local customers.
+1.8 Subscriber Line Charge (SLC) is a monthly surcharge to recover costs imposed by the FCC, and any related charges incurred from Nitel's underlying carriers, that local telephone companies pay for access charges on each local telephone line to partially reimburse long distance companies for the cost of routing long distance calls to and from local customers.
 The charge is applied on a per line basis.
 Sometimes called the federal subscriber line charge, this fee is regulated and capped by the FCC, not by state public utility commissions.
 The current SLC rate is $2.75 per Digital PRI Trunk.